-Under continuing law, all premium finance companies except banks, savings banks, trust companies, savings and loan associations, and licensed small loan lenders must give notice of the financing of insurance policy premiums to the insurer not later than the 30th day after the date on which the premium financing agreement is accepted by the premium finance company if the interest rate exceeds a specified maximum rate.
-The act adds that in the case of life insurance policies all lenders (including, in this case, the various types of financial institutions otherwise excepted as mentioned in the prior sentence) must give notice of their financing of policies regardless of the interest rate either (1) prior to the issuance of the life insurance policy if the financing agreement is accepted prior to the issuance of the policy or (2) prior to the completion of the premium financing transaction if the financing agreement is accepted after the issuance of the policy.
+Under current law, all premium finance companies except banks, savings banks, trust companies, savings and loan associations, and licensed small loan lenders must give notice of the financing of insurance policy premiums to the insurer not later than the 30th day after the date on which the premium financing agreement is accepted by the premium finance company if the interest rate exceeds a specified maximum rate.
+Under the bill, all lenders (including, in this case, the various types of financial institutions otherwise excepted as mentioned in the prior sentence) must give notice of their financing of life insurance policies regardless of the interest rate either (1) prior to the issuance of the life insurance policy if the financing agreement is accepted prior to the issuance of the policy or (2) prior to the completion of the premium financing transaction if the financing agreement is accepted after the issuance of the policy.
 If a premium financing agreement is not disclosed as required, the agreement is unenforceable as a matter of public policy.
 It should be noted that this provision applies generally to the financing of any life insurance policy premium and not just to policies that may become the object of a viatical settlement.
 (R.C.
-1321.72) and 1321.78.)
+1321.72 and 1321.78.)